-In order to optimize Group's structure on December 2017 Management took the decision to sell Sh/U Blagoveshenskoe Management Company LLC.
-This company provided consultancy services for the companies of the Group and had no operating or fixed assets on its balance.
+In order to optimize Group's structure in June 2019 Management took the decision to sell LLC "Toretsk Coal Mining Company".
+This company was incorporated for the possible development of new mining opportunities and had no operating or fixed assets on its balance.